yorikvanhavre/FreeCAD-documentation/README.md

 * Translations cannot be exported automatically.
 It will be a long copy/paste work.
 * The Crowdin interface, although elegant to work wik markdown files, has an annoying thing with links (they appear as <a> html elements).
 However, we might succeed in talking about that with crowdin people and do something...

-## TODO

-1. [ ] Define a better structure than the user hub / power user hub / developers hub of the wiki?
-Are these hubs entirely necessary?
-The wiki structure is "flat" (all pages are at the same level, and can be part of categories), the directory structure of git can allow something more structurated
+## Offline doc in FreeCAD

-2. [ ] Define how to cope with the command reference.
-This is the main subject of the offline doc, it should be handled with extra importance.
-Also find a way to identify missing command pages, etc...
-In a first step, adapting the offline doc generation is easy, because it is anyway generated from html pages, and we will have the same pages on github.
-In a second step, we can explore something handier thatn the current qt assistant-based offline doc, maybe something that displays the html pages directly, being o line or offline...
+* In a first step, adapting the offline doc generation is easy, because it is anyway generated from html pages, and we will have the same pages on github.
+* In a second step, we can explore something handier thatn the current qt assistant-based offline doc, maybe something that displays the html pages directly, being o line or offline...

-3. [x] Link with docbook (will create the "book workflow" + pdf, ebook... automatically).
-Basically need to update [SUMMARY.md](SUMMARY.md) DONE - https://legacy.gitbook.com/book/yorikvanhavre/freecad-documentation
-4. [x] Check how translation systems can handle this: crowdin (preferred), transifex?
-Both support md files, check what would be easier to manage (ideally something automatic?)
-DONE - https://crowdin.com/project/freecad-documentation
+## Mediawiki -> Markdown conversion

-5. [ ] Define a strategy for migration.
-Auto conversion scripts? wiki <-> md is easy ([pandoc](http://pandoc.org/), other [scripts](https://github.com/Gozala/markdown-wiki) etc).
+Using auto conversion scripts wiki <-> md is easy, many scripts available ([pandoc](http://pandoc.org/), or other [scripts](https://github.com/Gozala/markdown-wiki)).
 Translations is tricky.
 There is also the question of images.
-There are complete [migration tools](https://github.com/philipashlock/mediawiki-to-markdown) too.
+There are complete [migration tools](https://github.com/philipashlock/mediawiki-to-markdown) too, that I must still test

-Quick way to convert:
+**Quick way to convert:**

 1) Go to http://www.freecadweb.org/wiki/Special:Export/Arch_Wall
 2) Save the xml on your computer
-2) Save all images and upload them to github (inside an images subfolder)
+2) Save all images from the wiki and upload them to github (inside an images subfolder)
-3) `pandoc --from mediawiki --to markdown --wrap=none Arch_Wall.xml`
+3) `pandoc --from mediawiki --to markdown Arch_Wall.xml` optionally, add `--wrap=none`
 4) Create a new file, paste, fix links

 ## Structure proposal